Pat Patterson (coach)

 James Edwin "Gravy" Patterson Jr., also known as Pat Patterson, (March 26, 1934 – October 11, 2007) was an American college baseball coach.
 He served as the head baseball coach at Louisiana Tech University in Ruston, Louisiana from 1968 to 1990, compiling a record of 741–462–2 record.
 Patterson produced 18 winning seasons in 23 years, and his teams won 40 or more games in five of those years.
 He was Southland Conference Coach of the Year seven times.

 In retirement, he often returned as an interim coach.
 Seven of Patterson's players, including Mike Jeffcoat, Phil Hiatt, and David Segui, reached the majors.

+In 2007, Patterson murdered his wife and then killed himself.

 Education

 Patterson was born in Delhi in Richland Parish in northeastern Louisiana.
 He graduated from Louisiana Tech in 1958, playing football and baseball under legendary Bulldog coaches Joe Aillet and Berry Hinton.
 He earned four football letters and two baseball letters and went on to earn his master's degree from the University of Mississippi ("Ole Miss") in 1961.